Food Review: Wild Food Café.

 I got the best seat here, the counter tables where you watch the chefs at work and both chefs Nitai Sevach and Guy Winner are absolutely brilliant in their creations and what they brought to the table.
 I highly recommend Coal Office if you’re looking for an enlightening, entertaining (some of them do the occasional dance to the Middle Eastern music in the background) and healthy dining experience.

-Due to the unfortunate circumstances surrounding Covid-19, Coal Office has closed its dine in space but you can still buy their freshly baked breads and delectable salads along with fresh produce from Natoora by emailing ToYou@CoalOffice.com.
+Due to the circumstances surrounding Covid-19, Coal Office managed to survive by opening their food hub and selling their freshly baked breads and delectable salads along with fresh produce from Natoora.

 My passion for food, particularly trying the vegetarian dishes from different cuisines stems from the advantage of living in London.
 The diversity here is remarkable.
 You can head to another part of town and try an authentic dish from a country that is 6000 miles away.